Bill/orchestrated/README.markdown

 Orchestrated
 ============

 The [delayed_job](https://github.com/collectiveidea/delayed_job) Ruby Gem provides a job queuing system for Ruby.
 It implements an elegant API for delaying execution of any object method.
-Not only is the execution of the method (message delivery) delayed in time, it is potentially shifted in space.
+Not only is the execution of the method (message delivery) delayed in time, it is potentially shifted in space too.
 By shifting in space, i.e. running in a separate virtual machine, possibly on a separate computer, multiple CPUs can be brought to bear on a computing problem.

 By breaking up otherwise serial execution into multiple queued jobs, a program can be made more scalable.
-Processing of (distributed) queues has a long and successful history in data processing for this reason.
+This sort of distributed queue-processing architecture has a long and successful history in data processing.

 Queuing works well for simple tasks.
-By simple I mean, the task can be done all at once, in one piece.
+By simple we mean, the task can be done all at once, in one piece.
 It has no dependencies on other tasks.
 This works well for performing a file upload task in the background (to avoid tying up a Ruby virtual machine process/thread).
 More complex (compound) multi-part tasks, however, do not fit this model.
 Examples of complex (compound) tasks include:

 1. pipelined (multi-step) generation of complex PDF documents
 2. extract/transfer/load (ETL) jobs that may load thousands of database records